-In the wake of increased awareness on the impact of systemic racism on many within our country, we have been working hard to implement a comprehensive list of actions to increase diversity in our sport and support the BIPOC (Black, Indigenous, People of Color) individuals within our community.
-We want to share the progress we have already made; however, these efforts are a small part of an ongoing and evolving process towards making Central Rock Gym a safer and more diverse community for everyone.
+In an effort to increase awareness of systemic racism on many within our country, we have been working hard to implement a comprehensive list of actions to increase diversity in our sport and support the BIPOC (Black, Indigenous, People of Color) individuals within our community.
+We want to share the progress we have already made; however, these efforts are only a part of our ongoing and evolving process towards making Central Rock Gym a safer and more diverse community for everyone.

-First, we have hired external consultants to facilitate a required four-phase Diversity, Equity and Inclusion (DEI) training program for our staff.
-Training modules from our facilitators include: Unconscious Bias Training, Intervention Training, Anti-Racist Training, Inclusive Leadership and Hiring Training, working with BIPOC youth training, and more.
-Staff will also receive ongoing DEI training as part of their professional development.
+Staff training: we have hired external consultants to facilitate a required Diversity, Equity and Inclusion (DEI) training program for our staff.
+Training modules from our facilitators include: Unconscious Bias Training, Intervention Training, Inclusive Leadership and Hiring Training, and working with BIPOC youth training.
 Our goal with the training is to make sure we are providing a safe space for our BIPOC community members and all diverse groups as they engage with our space and staff.

 Diversity Fund: many of our members have expressed their desire to help increase diversity in our sport and maintain an environment where everyone feels welcome and safe.
 We have established an option for members to add a $5 donation to their monthly membership fees that will go towards supporting diversity initiatives.
 If you are interested in adding the $5 monthly donation to your membership, just let us know the next time you stop by your local CRG.
 All funds collected from this initiative are evenly distributed between: